rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 TS type checker does not work with type variables at the top level.
 That makes testing expressions like `curry(_())` rather pointless.
-The logically most general type for the first `curry` parameter is rather useless:
+The following compiles just fine, and would be a good (not very useful but good) choice for the inferred type of `_()`:

 ```JavaScript
 type GenFn2Type = (ax: never, bx: never) => unknown